 But Domaćica’s connection to football doesn’t stop there.
 In December 2015, FC Barcelona won its 88th official trophy.
 After winning against River 0:3, Ivan Rakitić celebrated the victory by sharing Domaćica with his teammates Neymar and Douglas Pereira.

 Kraš sure used the exposure and they had a special giveaway.
-The campaign "Donesi mi Domaćicu" (engl.: "Bring me Domaćica") was from June 12 until August 1, 2016.
+The campaign "Donesi mi Domaćicu" (engl.: "Bring me Domaćica") was active from June 12 until August 1, 2016 and a year later, it received a Silver Effie Award in the Food category at the Days of the Communication in Rovinj, Croatia.
 People had to buy 3 different Domaćica products and then send the barcode.
 They could win a trip to Barcelona for two, 50 t-shirts signed by Ivan Rakitić, and 50 packages of Domaćica.
 The campaign was accompanied by video posts on social networks by Ivan Rakitić, in which he is looking for Domaćica around the house but can't seem to find it.
 Hashtags in the description are as follows: #lastboxofdomacica #Ileftwithoutdomacica #bringmedomaćica

 What made this giveaway special was that Kraš indeed sent Domaćica to Barcelona and made sure that Ivan doesn’t run out of Domaćica anytime soon.
 We could use some year-supply of Domaćica ourselves.
 Keep your fingers crossed!